apache/incubator-gluten/docs/get-started/Velox.md

 ---
 Currently, the mvn script can automatically fetch and build all dependency libraries incluing Velox and Arrow.
 Our nightly build still use Velox under oap-project.

-# 1 Prerequisite
+# Prerequisite

-Currently Gluten+Velox backend is only tested on <b>Ubuntu20.04/Ubuntu22.04/Centos8</b>.
+Currently, Gluten+Velox backend is only tested on <b>Ubuntu20.04/Ubuntu22.04/Centos8</b>.
 Other kinds of OS support are still in progress </b>.
 The long term goal is to support several common OS and conda env deployment.

-Gluten builds with Spark3.2.x and Spark3.3.3 now but only fully tested in CI with 3.2.2 and 3.3.1.
+Gluten builds with Spark3.2.x and Spark3.3.x now but only fully tested in CI with 3.2.2 and 3.3.1.
 We will add/update supported/tested versions according to the upstream changes.

-Velox uses the script `setup-ubuntu.sh` to install all dependency libraries, but Arrow's dependency libraries are not installed.
+Velox uses the script `scripts/setup-xxx.sh` to install all dependency libraries, but Arrow's dependency libraries are not installed.
 Velox also requires ninja for compilation.
 So we need to install all of them manually.
 Also, we need to set up the `JAVA_HOME` env.
 Currently, <b>java 8</b> is required and the support for java 11/17 is not ready.

 ```bash